Obstructive Sleep Apnea Treatment in Copperas Cove

 - Custom Fit to Your Mouth

-After you have a sleep study (whether through a take-home kit or in a sleep clinic) your doctor/pulmonologist will review the possible treatments available for your situation.
+After you have had a sleep study (whether through a take-home kit or in a sleep clinic), your doctor/pulmonologist will review the possible treatments available for your situation.
 If he doesn’t mention an oral sleep appliance, ask whether it’s right for your particular type of apnea.
 Once you have a prescription for the device, Dr. Grantham can make one to fit you.
-It will align your jaw in such a way that prevents the collapse of the soft tissue while you sleep.
+It will align your jaw in such a way that it prevents the collapse of the soft tissue while you sleep.